 Bainbridge Island is an island located 30 minutes by ferry from downtown Seattle.
-It’s the home of many of Seattle’s elite- and a popular day-trip from Seattle for folks who like to recreationally ride the Washington Ferry System (like yours truly).
+It’s the home of many of Seattle’s elite and it’s a popular day trip from Seattle for folks who like to recreationally ride the Washington Ferry System (like yours truly).
 When I cruise over to Bainbridge Island, I always poke my head in the thrift stores.
 It turns out, what the folks on Bainbridge Island want to toss out are often things I really want!
-Unironically, even the thrift store prices on Bainbridge are usually out of my budget, but last year when I went I found this Pottery Barn fleece and cableknit throw that was perfect for my apartment and just within my budget.
+Unironically, even the thrift store prices on Bainbridge are usually out of my budget, but last year when I went I found this Pottery Barn fleece and cable knit throw that was perfect for my apartment and just within my budget.

 To my disappointment, after just one season my beloved fur blanket began to clump up like old grimy fleece.
 I was disappointed and began using my blanket less and less.
 I was still in love with it but worried that if I kept using it regularly, the fleece would deteriorate into a tired cheap-looking blanket instead of the luxurious blanket I loved.

 While my blanket was stored for the summer season, I had a conversation with an older woman on how to care for sheepskin rugs.
 She told me that regular brushing with a carding brush would break up clumps and keep sheepskin fleece rugs looking new, so I decided to apply this same cleaning method to my fleece blanket, in hopes I could return the clumping synthetic fleece to soft fleece pile again.